glennhenry/cs-notes/docs/compilers-and-programming-languages/07-control-flow/control-flow.md

 ![Tail recursion](./tail-recursion.png)
 Source : https://maxglassie.github.io/2017/08/24/tail-recursion.html

-This optimization reduces the amount of memory used in runtime for call stack.
+This optimization reduce the amount of memory used in runtime for call stack, which make it possible to store data in the registers (for faster access).

 :::info
 Sometimes, arguments to subroutine is not always evaluated when function is called.
 When arguments are evaluated before function call, we call this **applicative-order evaluation**.
 It is possible that evaluation is deferred until the argument is actually used.
 This evaluation is called **normal-order evaluation**, and it can avoid unnecessary computation where argument is passed but not used (even avoid some runtime error).